Sprained Ankle (album): Background and recording

-The songs on Sprained Ankle were written by Baker while a student at MTSU.
+The songs on Sprained Ankle were written by Baker while a student at Middle Tennessee State University.
 She thought her songwriting at the time did not "fit the vibe" of Forrister, her previous band, and did not intend to release them as an album.
 Her friend, Michael Hegner, had free time at MTSU's studio and offered to record her songs.
 They made a demo, Hegner liked it, and they kept working together.
 In the summer of 2014, they decided to take a road trip to Spacebomb Studios in Richmond, Virginia, where Hegner was interning, to record it.
 In an interview with The Blue Indian, Baker said that "it was recorded really sparsely and efficiently to get the most out of the time there, which contributed to the way the songs come across."
 The songs "Vessels" and "Brittle Boned" were later recorded by her friend, Toby Landers and added to the album.